-In order for students to be able to make notes in their set texts, they will need to purchase their own copies of the Shakespeare play, 19th century novel and modern novel or drama.
+For students to be able to make notes in their set texts, they will need to purchase their own copies of the Shakespeare play, 19th century novel and modern novel or drama.
 This will not apply to students entitled to Pupil Premium.